Xechorizo/Astroneer-Backup/README.md

 Tasks are triggered only when the game is running.
 Backups are triggered by auditing save change events.
 Backups are deleted when older than the backup lifetime.

+MAKE MANUAL BACKUPS PRIOR TO USE
+ONLY COMPATIBLE WITH STEAM VERSION
+PROVIDED AS-IS WITH NO GUARANTEE EXPRESS OR IMPLIED